 - You have a statement from your vet showing that you bring in the pet for medical care.

 Do you have additional questions about divorce in California?
-Request a free copy of San Francisco divorce attorney Paul Nathan’s book, What Every Woman in California Should Know About Divorce.
+Request a free copy of Marin County divorce attorney Paul Nathan’s book, What Every Woman in California Should Know About Divorce.
 To schedule an appointment, contact the Law Offices of Paul H. Nathan at 866-414-4091.